dinpajooh/PE_heat/README.md

 # PE_heat
-The LAMMPS scripts, analysis codes and relevant simulation data are provided in the following directories.
+The LAMMPS scripts, analysis codes and relevant simulation data for studying heat conduction in polyethylene polymer chains are provided in the following directories.

 The directories are named as NX, where X refers to the chain length.